jhu-library-applications/umlaut_borrow_direct/README.md

 Umlaut.
 Sorry, we can't provide any particular examples at present, it may depend on your host styling.

+## Logging BorrowDirect API responses

+The BorrowDirect API has been inconsistent in it's realiability and performance, you may want to log API calls to keep an eye on it.

+To turn on API logging, in the umlaut_services.yml configuration for the adaptor, set the `bd_api_log_level` to a Logger log level, such as "info" or "warn".
+BD API calls, FindItem and RequestItem, will be logged to the standard Rails application log.

+Each log line begins with `BD API log`, then has a tab-separated array of values on the API action, success or exception result, timing, and query.

+A Rake task is built in to extract these lines from a Rails log file, and provide some descriptive statistics of API calls.
+From your application, run:

+    bundle exec rake umlaut_borrow_direct:api_stats[path/to/log/production.log]

+You can also have the rake task read from stdin, which can be useful for piping a stream to it, for instance from a remote log file retrieved via an ssh connection:

+    ssh host.example.com 'cat /path/to/app/logs/production.log' | bundle exec rake umlaut_borrow_direct:api_stats[stdin]

 ## Technical Details